-Autism spectrum disorder (ASD) is a developmental disorder that affects communication and behavior and typically manifests < 2 years of age.
-There is wide variation in the type and severity of symptoms people experience.
+Autism spectrum disorder (ASD) is a developmental disorder that affects communication and behavior and typically manifests before 2 years of age.
+There’s wide variation in the type and severity of symptoms people experience.
 Individuals with Down syndrome, fragile X syndrome, and Rett syndrome are more likely than others to have ASD.
-It presents with the following symptoms which interfere with normal functioning:
+ASD presents with symptoms that interfere with normal functioning, including:

-Difficulty with communication and interaction with other people like not making eye contact; failing to, or being slow to respond to someone calling their name or to other verbal attempts to gain attention, talking at length about a favorite subject without noticing that others are not interested etc.
+Difficulty with communication and interaction with other people, such as not making eye contact; failing to, or being slow to respond to someone calling their name or to other verbal attempts to gain attention; talking at length about a favorite subject without noticing that others aren’t interested.

-Restricted interests and repetitive behaviors like repeating words or phrases (echolalia), high interest in topics like numbers and details etc, being more or less sensitive than other people to sensory input, such as light, noise, clothing, or temperature
+Restricted interests and repetitive behaviors, such as repeating words or phrases (echolalia); unusually high interest in topics like numbers and details; being more or less sensitive than other people to sensory input (for example, light, noise, clothing, or temperature).

 DSM V includes autism, Asperger’s syndrome (a milder form of ASD), and pervasive developmental disorder under ASD.

-Oppositional defiant disorder (ODD): A pattern of angry/irritable mood, argumentative/defiant behavior, or vindictiveness lasting at least 6 months as evidenced by at least four symptoms from any of the following categories and exhibited during interaction with at least one individual who is not a sibling.
-However, individuals with ODD do not show serious aggression towards others or serious antisocial behavior like theft, damage to property, etc.
+Oppositional defiant disorder (ODD): ODD is a pattern of angry/irritable mood, argumentative/defiant behavior, or vindictiveness lasting at least 6 months.
+It’s diagnosed when at least four symptoms from the categories below are present and occur during interaction with at least one individual who is not a sibling.
+Individuals with ODD do not show serious aggression toward others or serious antisocial behavior such as theft or property damage.

 Angry/Irritable Mood including frequently loses temper, easily annoyed, often angry and resentful.